kanke/movieMusic/README.md

 ## Once deployed, your users start whining about slow pages, timeouts, failed uploads, etc. As a developer, how would you handle this ? ##

-> *  I will look at logs first and write performance tests to diagnose the problem and understand what might be causing the timeouts and failed uploads.
+> *  I will look at the application logs first and write performance tests to diagnose the problem and understand what might be causing the timeouts and failed uploads.
 There could be many factors that can cause the above such as memory leak or the JVM has ran out of space, sudden increase in traffic etcetera.
 Performance testing will help measure the quality attributes of the system, such as scalability, reliability and resource usage.